What Is The UK Fast Track Opposition Procedure?

 Under the fast track procedure, if the opposition is based on marks over five years old, evidence that they’ve been used on the relevant goods or services within the past five years must be filed with the notice of opposition.

-It’s also worth noting that the Hearing Officer can convert the opposition into a standard procedure if it’s considered inappropriate for the fast-track system.
+It’s also worth noting that the Hearing Officer will convert the opposition into a standard procedure if it’s considered inappropriate for the fast-track system.

 Do you need a trade mark attorney for this simplified process?